newbie questions [Archive] - DSF - The Dye Sublimation Forum

 Cons

-I always recommend Hiipoo sublimation ink to people just starting out in sublimation, as I find its the best sublimation ink on the market.
-Whilst I dont rate their range of sublimation paper quite so highly, its still ideal for common substrates such as polyester.
+I often recommend Hiipoo sublimation ink to beginners as it remains one of the best sublimation inks on the market.
+While I don't rate their sublimation paper as highly, it remains ideal for common substrates like polyester.

-The variant that I choose comes with 110 sheets, each of 120GSM.
-Each sheet was 8.5 x 11, making it useful for mugs and medium-sized t-shirts.
-As it is a 120 GSM paper type, the pressure and temperature requirement would be on the higher side.
-This would ensure that the ink transfer is optimal.
-The transfer efficiency of Hiipoos sublimation paper is close to 98%.
-This ensures that almost every bit of the ink gets infused with the substrate.
-The ink dries almost immediately after it gets out of the printer.
+The variant I selected comes with 110 sheets, each 120GSM.
+Each sheet measures 8.5' x 11', which is useful for mugs and medium-sized t-shirts.
+Being a 120 GSM paper type, higher pressure and temperature settings are necessary to ensure optimal ink transfer.
+Hiipoo’s sublimation paper boasts a transfer efficiency nearing 98%, capturing virtually every bit of ink infused into the substrate.
+The ink dries nearly instantaneously as it leaves the printer.

 Best Budget Sublimation Paper: Printers Jack

-- EASY TO USE: The inkjet sublimation paper is easy to use, easy to apply any design from your computer to printer to fabric, please read instruction carefully before use.
+- EASY TO USE: This inkjet sublimation paper is simple to operate; apply any design from your computer to your printer and fabric.
+Be sure to read the instructions carefully before use.

-- UNIQUE GIFT: Our sublimation transfer paper can be used for T-shirts, ceramic mugs, pillow cases, cases, canvas bag, mouse pads, you are able to create personalized and specialized to give as a gift designed and created on your own, its also a good way to increase your sublimation business.
+- UNIQUE GIFT IDEAS: This sublimation transfer paper can be utilized for t-shirts, ceramic mugs, pillowcases, canvas bags, mousepads, allowing you to create personalized gifts designed and created on your own.
+It’s also a fantastic way to increase your sublimation business!

 Pros